 The backwaters of Alleppey are unique and anyone visiting Kerala wanted to explore them.
 Some of these Shikara boats and houseboats are creating pollution in Vembanad lake.
 The pollution checking of the boats is not done on a regular basis and they sometimes spill oil which is very bad for the lake.

-The mindless behavior of tourist is another major factor, there is so much garbage seen on the banks of the lake or sometimes in canals.
+The mindless behavior of tourists is another major factor, there is so much garbage seen on the banks of the lake or sometimes in canals.
 Some of the hotels and resorts dispose of the waste in the lake, which is very bad for the lake and its ecosystem.
 The small steps for waste management and pollution checking of boats can solve the major pollution problem.

 Reasons for Overtourism

 * A destination suddenly come into limelight when it is featured in a popular movie or TV series.
-The popular example of this in India is Ladakh which is featured in movie 3 Idiots and Dudhsagar waterfall which came into prominence after movie Chennai Express.
+The popular example of this in India is Ladakh which is featured in movie 3 Idiots and Dudhsagar waterfall which came into prominence after the movie Chennai Express.
 Internationally Harry Potter did that to Scotland and popularity of Game of Thrones to Iceland.

 * Social media also Influences the way people travel.
-These days photographs shared on social media are one of the big reason.
+These days photographs shared on social media are one of the big reasons.
 On many occasions, the social media influencers take the photograph of a place and edit them.
 These choreographed, highly saturated and photoshopped pictures create an aura around a place.
 Due to this many people want to visit the destination before everyone else.

 * I have come across so many articles on the internet, which feature popular travel destination in the bucket list.
 These bucket lists become a major checklist for many travelers when planning a vacation.
 Nowadays many people started making their own lists based on the popularity of the destination.
 These lists are at times are highly misleading with no logic what so ever.